Table of Contents

 Image by Mark Sanders via Flickr.

-The Western Rosella, sighted only in the southwestern corner of Australia, is a species of parrot.
-The head, neck, and underbody of males are primarily red.
+The Western Rosella, or moyadong, is a species of parrot.
+Males’ heads, necks, and underbody are primarily red.
 This bird has a yellow or cream-colored cheek patch, green and black scalloping on its upper body, and red on its underbelly.
+Females are greenish below with drab red or green heads.

 11. Mandarin Duck (Most Colorful Duck)